CeeblueTV/webrtc-client/README.md

 ```

 > The `<endPoint>` field can be either the hostname part of [the WebRTC URL](#webrtc-url-format) or the full URL itself.
 For example, if your WebRTC URL is `wss://example.com/webrtc/1234`, you can use either `example.com` or `wss://example.com/webrtc/1234` as the `<endPoint>`.
 If you pass the full URL, `<streamName>` parameter becomes an output parameter and is assigned after being extracted from the URL.
+> See the type `Params` in the file [Connect.ts from web-utils](https://github.com/CeeblueTV/web-utils/blob/main/src/Connect.ts) for more details about the parameters of connection.

 ### Play a stream